NeuroML-Lab/Visual-Stream-Modeling/README.md

 ```bash
 python3 vanilla_training.py --brain_region "brain_region" --readout "readout" --alpha "only_for_linear_ridge_regression_readouts" --evaluate
 ```
-The test correlations are saved inside directory evaluations, and the individual correlations per valid voxel is saved in directory evaluations_paper.

 In order to evaluate task optimized models with visual input -